 Yet prior to my departure, people at home regularly quizzed as to why I had chosen to go to Japan.
 “No-one will understand you”, “You will get lost” and “It is too busy” was the advice I was given most regularly.
 Without doubt, for the majority who look on from the West, a cloud of mystery still hangs over the islands of Japan, a cloud that even the era of rapid globalization has failed to clear.
 For me, I found this mystique as alluring, and perhaps the greatest reason for my long-held desire to travel to Japan.
 However, for many others, the so-called ‘unknown’, is viewed as the principal barrier to a trek to the Land of the Rising Sun.

 In an attempt to provide clarity, I have drawn from my recent journey to report on what about Japan is fiction, and what is a fact.

 Myths and truths of Japan

 Myth #1 – Nobody Speaks English

-The truth is that there is an insatiable appetite amongst the Japanese to learn and speak English – in part due to globalisation and in part as a result of the influx of Western media and culture into Japan during this Century.
+The truth is that there is an insatiable appetite amongst the Japanese to learn and speak English – in part due to globalization and in part as a result of the influx of Western media and culture into Japan during this Century.
 This desire was most evident when we met with 2 Japanese ladies, aged in their 50s, who were filled with excitement to give us a voluntary tour around Shinjuku.
-The tour would provide them with the opportunity to practice their conversational English with Gaijin (Japanese word for “foreigner”).
+The tour would provide them with the opportunity to practice their conversational English with Gaijin (a Japanese word for “foreigner”).
 The ladies told us that they had been on a 2-month long waiting list to take the tour, such is the willingness of Japanese people to improve their English skills.